 HIV/AIDS and Native Hawaiians/Other Pacific Islanders (Office of Minority Health) – This web page has detailed statistical information about HIV testing, HIV and AIDS cases, and death rates among Native Hawaiians and other Pacific Islanders.

-Native Hawaiian/Pacific Islander Clients: Ryan White HIV/AIDS Program, 2019 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of Native Hawaiian/Pacific Islander clients in the Ryan White HIV/AIDS Program (RWHAP).
-About one in five hundred (0.2%) of the nearly 568,000 RWHAP clients in 2019 were Native Hawaiians/Pacific Islanders.
-Among Native Hawaiian/Pacific Islander clients, about 38% were age 50 years or older, over half (58%) lived at or below the federal poverty level, and 88% were virally suppressed.
+Native Hawaiian/Pacific Islander Clients: Ryan White HIV/AIDS Program, 2020 (Health Resources and Services Administration) – This fact sheet summarizes selected demographic characteristics of Native Hawaiian/Pacific Islander clients in the Ryan White HIV/AIDS Program (RWHAP).
+About one in five hundred (0.2%) of the nearly 562,000 RWHAP clients in 2020 were Native Hawaiians/Pacific Islanders.
+Among Native Hawaiian/Pacific Islander clients, about 40% were age 50 years or older, over half (59%) lived at or below the federal poverty level, and 91% were virally suppressed.
 More detailed information is provided about these and other demographic characteristics.
+A related slide deck provides an overview of key RWHAP client data by race/ethnicity in a series of graphs.

 National Asian and Pacific Islander HIV/AIDS Awareness Day (HIV.gov) – This web page has links to information and resources about HIV/AIDS in this community.